 Once everything is confirmed and you're approved, you can receive the funds in your account within four business days, depending on how quickly your bank processes the transaction.
 If you have decided to pay off your creditors directly, it may take up to two weeks to clear.
 The origination fee will be taken out of your loan amount.
 So, for example, if you accept a $10,000 loan with a 5% origination fee, you'll receive $9,500.

-How Paying Off Your Loan or Upgrade Card Works
+How Paying Off Your Loan or Upgrade Visa® Card with Cash Rewards Works

 Your first monthly payment will be due a month after your loan is disbursed.
 The payment amount and due date will be the same during the lifetime of your loan, although it may change to the last day of the month if your due date is the 29th, 30th or 31st.